That Software Guy, Inc.'s Logo

 Big Spender is configured by setting "thresholds" and then parameterizing these thresholds, specifying the discounts available once the threshold is exceeded, and (optionally) specifying how the threshold is to be determined, if it is anything other than the total value of all cart items.

 Big Spender requires you to add these thresholds and parameters to the module itself - they are not configured through the admin panel.
 This sounds complicated, but it's not that bad, and many examples of common discounting practices are provided.
 Please note that Big Spender only provides a discount; it does not automatically add items to the cart.
+If you need to automatically add your discounted items to the cart, take a look at Auto Add.
+(Note that several restrictions apply to Auto Add; please read the documentation carefully.)

 The calling conventions for building a threshold are as follows: